Electronic-Mango/reddit-python-api/README.md

  - videos are detected based on `v.redd.it` domain **AND** `is_video` equal to `True`, there are some posts where domain is `v.redd.it`, but there're no necessary URLs

 In case of videos, resulting `media_url` URL has `?source=fallback` trimmed out, so it ends with file extension.

+### Reddit galleries

+Currently galleries won't be filtered into `media` category and their media URLs aren't easily accessible.